 - Some cats are happy to eat within close proximity to one another, other cats aren’t.
 If that is the case, feed them in separate locations.

-- Think carefully about where your cat’s food bowl is placed, the kitchen is a natural spot but in most houses, it is one of the busiest rooms with lots of people coming and going.
-Other distractions or deterrents are noisy rooms such as garages where vehicles may be started up, startling your cat.
+- Location of food bowls is important.
+The kitchen is a natural spot but in most houses, it is one of the busiest rooms in the house.
+Noisy rooms such as garages are also too distracting to distracting.

-- If you do have a sick cat, try offering him tasty food by hand.
+- If you do have a sick cat, try offering him tasty food by hand, warmed and in bite-sized pieces.
 He should be away from other cats, so your focus is 100% on him.
-The food should be warmed, and in bite-sized pieces.
 If he is still reluctant to eat, don’t force him.